mmarti3600/FXCM-Java/Introduction.md

 This class represents an orders status in the system.
 When it is a part of a batch response the RequestID can be used to match against the RequestID received from the IGateway.

 **PositionReport:**
-This class is used to represent a positions status in the FXCM system.
+This class is used to represent a positions status in the FXCM system.
 When it is a part of a batch response the RequestID can be used to match against the RequestID received from the IGateway.

 **ClosedPositionReport:**
 This class represents a closed position in the FXCM system.
 When it is a part of a batch response the RequestID can be used to match against the RequestID received from the IGateway.